doriel/sapo-ao-logo/README.md

 # sapo-ao-logo
-A simple full css only logo of www.sapo.ao, just for fun because os #cssday.
+A simple full css only logo of www.sapo.ao, just for fun because of #cssday.
 You can see it [here](https://codepen.io/doriel/full/XgNrPX/)